verilator/verilator/docs/guide/exe_verilator.rst

    encrypted RTL (i.e. IEEE P1735).
 See :file:`examples/make_protect_lib`
    in the distribution for a demonstration of how to build and use the DPI library.

-.. option:: --private

-   Opposite of :vlopt:`--public`.
-Is the default; this option exists for backwards compatibility.

 .. option:: --public